-Lactobacillus reuteri DSM 17938 for the management of functional abdominal pain in childhood
+Lactobacillus reuteri for the management of Functional Abdominal Pain in children

-L. reuteri Protectis significantly reduced the frequency and severity of functional abdominal pain in children.
+Conclusions: L. reuteri DSM 17938, compared with placebo, significantly reduced the frequency and intensity of FAP in children.